cloudfoundry/cf-networking-release/docs/3rd-party.md

 3rd party integrators should expect the internal policy server component will be present in a standard CF deploy.

-For how to use the Internal Policy Server API, [read here](API.md).
+For how to use the Internal Policy Server API, [read here](policy-server-internal-api.md).

+## Information from the External Policy Server

+For how to use the External Policy Server API, [read here](policy-server-external-api.md).

 ### Information from CAPI
 #### Poll for Cloud Controller for ASGs or events